kanis777/DeepDoom-Learning-to-Survive/README.md

 ## 🗺️ Scenarios Implemented

+## 🧠 Problem Statements / Scenarios

-### `basic.cfg`
+### 🟩 `basic.cfg`
-The purpose of the scenario is just to check if using this framework to train some Al in a 3D environment is feasible.
+> The purpose of the scenario is just to check if using this framework to train some AI in a 3D environment is feasible.
-Map is a rectangle with gray walls, ceiling and floor.
-Player is spawned along the longer wall, in the center.
+> Map is a rectangle with gray walls, ceiling and floor.
+The player is spawned along the longer wall, in the center.
 A red, circular monster is spawned randomly somewhere along the opposite wall.
-Player can only (config) go left/right and shoot.
-1 hit is enough to kill the monster.
-Episode finishes when monster is killed or on timeout.
+> Player can only move left, move right, or shoot.
+One hit is enough to kill the monster.
+The episode finishes when the monster is killed or times out.

-REWARDS:
+- **Rewards:**
-+101 for killing the monster -5 for missing Episode ends after killing the monster or on timeout.
+  - 🟥 +101 for killing the monster
-Further configuration:
+  - ❌ -5 for missing a shot
-living reward = -1,
+  - ⏳ Living reward = -1 per step
-3 available buttons: move left, move right, shoot (attack) timeout = 300
+- **Buttons:** Move Left, Move Right, Shoot (3 actions)
+- **Timeout:** 300 steps

+---

-### `defend_the_center.cfg`
+### 🟨 `defend_the_center.cfg`
-The purpose of this scenario is to teach the agent that killing the monsters is GOOD and when monsters kill you is BAD.
-In addition, wasting amunition is not very good either.
-Agent is rewarded only for killing monsters so he has to figure out the rest for himself.
+> The purpose of this scenario is to teach the agent that killing monsters is GOOD, and getting killed by monsters is BAD.
-Map is a large circle.
-Player is spawned in the exact center.
-5 melee-only, monsters are spawned along the wall.
-Monsters are killed after a single shot.
-After dying each monster is respawned after some time.
-Episode ends when the player dies (it's inevitable becuse of limitted ammo).
+> Wasting ammunition is also discouraged.
+> The agent is only rewarded for killing monsters — it must learn to survive and manage its ammo.
+> The player is spawned at the center of a circular map, surrounded by melee-only monsters that respawn after death.
+> The episode ends when the player dies (inevitable due to limited ammo).

+- **Rewards:**
-REWARDS: +1 for killing a monster
+  - 🔫 +1 for killing a monster
-Further configuration:
-3 available buttons: turn left, turn right, shoot (attack) death penalty = 1
+  - 💀 Death penalty = -1
+- **Buttons:** Turn Left, Turn Right, Shoot (3 actions)

+---

-### `deadly_corridor.cfg` (Curriculum Learning)
+### 🟥 `deadly_corridor.cfg` (⚠️ Curriculum Learning)
-The purpose of this scenario is to teach the agent to navigate towards his fundamental goal (the vest) and make sure he survives at the same time.
+> The purpose of this scenario is to teach the agent to **navigate toward its goal (a green vest)** while surviving.
-Map is a corridor with shooting monsters on both sides (6 monsters in total).
-A green vest is placed at the oposite end of the corridor.
-Reward is proportional (negative or positive) to change of the distance between the player and the vest.
-If player ignores monsters on the sides and runs straight for the vest he will be killed somewhere along the way.
-To ensure this behavior doom_skill = 5 (config) is needed.
-REWARDS:
+> The map is a corridor filled with **6 shooting monsters**.
+> The player is rewarded for getting closer to the vest and penalized for going backward.
+> If the player ignores monsters and charges ahead, it will likely be killed before reaching the goal.
+> To make survival necessary, the difficulty level is set using `doom_skill = 5`.

+- **Rewards:**
-+dX for getting closer to the vest. -dX for getting further from the vest.
+  - ➕ +dX for getting closer to the vest
-Further configuration:
-5 available buttons: turn left, turn right, move left, move right, shoot (attack) timeout = 4200 death penalty = 100 doom_skill = 5
-- Curriculum: Trained in stages from `s1` to `s5` with increasing difficulty
+  - ➖ -dX for moving away from the vest
+  - 💀 Death penalty = -100
+- **Buttons:** Turn Left, Turn Right, Move Left, Move Right, Shoot (5 actions)
+- **Timeout:** 4200 steps
+- **Difficulty:** `doom_skill = 5`

+#### 📈 Curriculum Learning Strategy:
+Trained in **5 stages** using:
+- `deadly_corridor_s1.cfg`
+- `deadly_corridor_s2.cfg`
+- `deadly_corridor_s3.cfg`
+- `deadly_corridor_s4.cfg`
+- `deadly_corridor_s5.cfg`
+Each level increases difficulty.
+Training continues from one stage’s model to the next with total **200,000 steps**.

 ---